 A series of 911 calls emanating from Rev. T. Anthony Spearman’s alleged robbery – and his death about one week later – provided some clues as to what may have transpired before the death of Spearman, the former NC NAACP chairman, civil rights leader and Guilford County Board of Elections member.

 In the first of four 911 calls related to the incidents, Spearman can be heard negotiating and arguing in the background with someone – presumably 20-year-old black male Jayden Hawthorne – and telling the young man that they could “work it out.”

-Hawthorne also told Jackson that he, Hawthorne, recorded some of the sexual assault on his cell phone video.
+The alleged victim also told Jackson that he had recorded some of the sexual assault on his cell phone video.

-According to Jackson, Hawthorne told him that Spearman had texted the young man earlier that day and asked him to clean the gutters.
-After that, according to this account, Hawthorne told Jackson that, as part of a prayer ritual over the young man’s financial situation, Spearman began anointing and rubbing Hawthorne’s bare feet and then moving his hands up the legs, when it soon became a sexual assault.
+According to Jackson, the 20-year-old told him that Spearman had texted the young man earlier that day and asked him to clean the gutters.
+After that, according to Jackson’s account, the alleged victim told Jackson that, as part of a prayer ritual over the young man’s financial situation, Spearman began anointing and rubbing the 20-year -old’s bare feet and then moving his hands up the legs, when it soon became a sexual assault.

 In the first 911 call on July 13, Spearman can be heard saying, “Listen, Listen, man, didn’t I tell you that I would work it out with you?”

 After an inaudible response, Spearman added, “Not like that, either.”